 Over the past few years, President Trump has issued a number of presidential directives to ensure that each federal agency, including Department of Transportation (DOT) and Federal Aviation Administration (FAA), is evaluating and reducing existing regulatory burdens imposed on industry and not promulgating future costly mandates.
 The following includes highlights from these initiatives.

-Agency Guidance Review: The Administration has focused its attention on agency guidance in 2019.
+The Administration focused its attention on agency guidance in 2019.
 In February, the DOT solicited feedback from the public on all existing DOT and FAA guidance to determine if there were good candidates for repeal or revision.
 In April, the White House directed a memorandum to all federal agencies, clarifying that any guidance documents must be subjected to a benefit-cost analysis and sent to the Office of Information and Regulatory Affairs, a sub-agency within the Executive Office of the President, prior to being released to the public.
-This change is expected to bring increased scrutiny to DOT and FAA advisory materials that seek to impose new requirements on airports by circumventing the formal notice-and-comment rulemaking process.
+In October, President Trump signed an executive order that would require each agency, including DOT and FAA, to allow for a period of public notice and comment of at least 30 days before issuance of a final guidance document and provide a public response to “major concerns” raised in the comments.
+These changes are expected to bring increased scrutiny to DOT and FAA advisory materials that seek to impose new requirements on airports by circumventing the formal notice-and-comment rulemaking process.